2006 Noida serial murders: Inquiry committee report

 The panel met the parents of the victims to record their statements even as the police determined that out of the 17 confirmed people killed, 10 were girls.
 Parents of eight of the sexually abused children were given compensation of Rs.
 12 lakhs.
-The DNA samples from the human remains were sent to a forensic laboratory in Hyderabad for the identification of the victims while forensic samples were sent to the laboratory in Agra for determining the age, cause of death and other details.
+The DNA samples from the human remains were sent to a forensic laboratory in Hyderabad for the identification of the victims while forensic samples were sent to the laboratory in Agra to determine the age, cause of death and other details.
 It was determined that "Payal" was the only adult victim identified, with all other 11 victims below the age of 10.
 Seven of the eight families that had been provided compensation of Rs.
 200,000 on 3 January 2007 returned their cheques in protest.
 However, the cheques were soon returned to them.
 They demanded houses and jobs in compensation as well.

 After pressure and public outcry, the Uttar Pradesh Government suspended two superintendents of police and dismissed six policemen for dereliction of duty.
 This action followed the report by the four-member committee.
 On 17 January 2007 the inquiry committee submitted its reports indicting the Uttar Pradesh Police for "gross negligence" in handling the cases of missing persons.
 The committee said that the local administration was negligent and irresponsible while dealing with the missing persons reports and did not rule out organ trade as a possible motive behind the killings.

 The two accused in the case were already in police custody while the skeletal remains of the young children were being unearthed from behind and in front of Pandher's residence.
 An FIR had been filed on 7 October 2006.
 Investigations revealed that Payal's cellphone was being used although the SIM card she owned remained inactive.
 Through digital surveillance, the investigators were able to track down a number of people and could finally reach the man who sold the phone.
 The rickshaw cart puller affirmed that the phone belonged to someone from the Pandher residence.
 After the affirmation of the facts by the witness, Moninder Singh was called for interrogation, which subsequently revealed nothing.
-His aide and servant, Surinder Koli was picked up the next day and he confessed killing the woman and dumping her body behind the house.
+His aide and servant, Surinder Koli was picked up the next day and he confessed to killing the woman and dumping her body behind the house.
 The police started digging and henceforth recovered the skeletal remains of the missing children instead of Payal.

 Nand Lal, the father of the girl – Deepika alias Payal, alleged that the police had threatened and harassed him.
 He stated that it was because of the court intervention that the police officers registered the FIR.